alphagov/govuk-frontend/docs/contributing/github-actions.md

   echo "::error::Release $GH_TAG already exists.
 Please delete the release and tag via the GitHub UI and re-run this workflow" exit 1
 ```

+## Clearing corrupt caches

+Sometimes you may run into issues where parts of GitHub Actions workflows are cached in a corrupted state.

+If a new pull request does not have a cache reference it'll check if a cache with the same key exists on the `main` branch.

+So you must remove the cache on `main` as well, if needed.

+You can delete the cache from https://github.com/alphagov/govuk-frontend/actions/caches or using the GitHub CLI (`gh cache delete --all`).